sunnyding602/streamlabs_coding_assignment/README.md

 #The arhitecture:
 I use PHP for developing the frontend related work, Node.JS for chat-service and MariaDB for storage.
 Here's the reason:
 We should really use a language to its strength.
 Admittedly, PHP can do websocket, but it's better to leave the work to Node.JS.
+I am not using PHP framework so that you can know that I know how to build a login system and how to build a webapp from scratch.

 #Problems encountered